 secrets v1 true Secret

-As you see, Kubernetes has a resource representing it’s resources.
-Extensibility is builtin to it’s core.
+As you can see, Kubernetes has a resource representing its resources.
+Extensibility is built into its core.
 You can create or override existing resources with your own CRDs as long as you adhere to the API model.

-I’ll go over how to so in a future post, for now let’s add the last piece of the puzzle on how you can get information about a particular API you need to use.
+I’ll cover how to do this in a future post.
+For now, let’s add the last piece: how to get information about a particular API you need to use.

 OpenAPI

-The previous post in this series showed how all objects have the same structure (with few exceptions): kind, version, metadata and spec.
+Previous posts showed how all objects share the same structure (with few exceptions): kind, version, metadata, and spec.

-We saw how to get information about the kind and version.
-Now the missing piece is to look at spec.
+We saw how to get information about kind and version.
+Now the missing piece is looking at spec.

 > curl localhost:8001/openapi/v3